antholeole/home-server/vm/README.md

+# Quickstart

+1. to first "infect" the system with nixos, boot it using the iso generated from `make-iso`.
+2. Then,

 # Building

 `bootstrap-iso` contains the configuration required to to make a minimal boot iso _except_ for the agenix secret files.
 To generate an iso, please run `make-iso`: this is to ensure that no secret files end up in the nix store. `make-iso` assumes you have a secret key in `~/.secrets/id_ed25519`.